the hetet whānau

 Rangi learned carving at the old carving school Te Ao Marama in Ohinemutu, Rotorua under the mentorship of Tuhaka Kapua then Hone Taiapa.
 He was a member of the Konae Aronui group of carvers who carved many Wharenui around New Zealand under the leadership of Hone Taiapa.

-Rangi has taught carving for many years in various settings including the Institute of Māori Arts and Crafts at Whakarewarewa, Wānanga, Marae and the Open Polytechnic of New Zealand.
+Rangi taught carving for many years in various settings including the Institute of Māori Arts and Crafts at Whakarewarewa, Wānanga, Marae and the Open Polytechnic of New Zealand.

 With his wife Erenora, he developed the first Marae based training programmes in traditional Maori Art, the first Maori Museum Intern programme as well as diploma and degree programmes for Wānanga and Polytechnics.